cpske/programming1/git/intro-git.md

 * [Atom](https://atom.io) editor that understands syntax of many languages.
 Has Markdown preview.
 * [Sublime](https://www.sublimetext.com) similar features to Atom
 * [Notepad++](https://notepad-plus-plus.org) for Windows only.
 A great replacement for the crummy "Notepad" in Windows.
 * [Vim](https://vim.sourceforge.io) the standard Linux editor, also part of Apple OSX.
-Vim is a keyboard-efficient editor that runs in a terminal window.
+Vim is a keystroke-efficient editor that runs in a terminal window.
 The GUI version is easier to learn.

 ### Using .gitignore to "Ignore" Unwanted Files (Optional)